Terracini matroids: algebraic matroids of secants and embedded joins: Introduction

 \section{Introduction}

+In many applications of algebraic geometry, the coordinates of the ambient space of the varieties studied have a meaningful interpretation, and whether a set of coordinates is independent has important consequences.
+The independence of coordinates on a variety $X$ is captured by the structure of an algebraic matroid $M(X)$.
+Interestingly, in two applications, algebraic statistics and rigidity theory, secant varieties (and more generally, the embedded join of a collection of varieties) are of great interest (see \cite{allman2009identifiability, garcia2005algebraic, cruickshank2023identifiability}).

+Recently, algebraic matroids were studied in work of Cruikshank et al.\ \cite{cruickshank2023identifiability} who proposed the notion of ``$g$-rigidity,'' which extends ideas from classical rigidity theory to certain unirational varieties.
+Inspired by their work, we seek to understand how secant and join constructions correspond to combinatorial operations on their matroids and ask a more fundamental question:

+\begin{question} What is the relationship between the algebraic matroids of varieties $X_1, \ldots, X_s$ and the algebraic matroid of their join $X_1 + \cdots + X_s$? \end{question}

-An irreducible affine cone $X \subseteq \mathbb{A}^{N}$, i.e., an irreducible affine variety with a homogeneous vanishing ideal $\II(X) \subseteq \kk[z_1, \ldots, z_N]$, determines an algebraic matroid $M(X)$ on the ground set $\{z_1, \ldots, z_N\}$ by the rule that a set of variables $E$ is independent if and only if $\II(X)$ does not contain a non-zero polynomial supported on $E$.
-Geometrically, the independent sets correspond to coordinate subspaces onto which $X$ projects dominantly.
-This perspective links combinatorics and algebraic geometry: the rank of $M(X)$ equals $\dim X$, and questions about joins and secants of varieties translate into questions about unions of matroids.
-This leads us to the following guiding question: \begin{question} When does the algebraic matroid of a join of varieties coincide with the matroid union of the algebraic matroids of its summands? \end{question} This question is motivated by Terracini's lemma, which relates the tangent space of a join to the tangent spaces of its summands.
-We begin by recalling the notions of joins and secants.
-If $X_1, \ldots, X_s\subseteq \mathbb{A}^N$ are irreducible cones, we denote their join by \( X_1 + \cdots + X_s \) and if all of the $X_i$ are equal to a fixed variety $X$ we define $ X^{\{s\}}$ to be the $s$-secant variety of $X$.
-A join is called defective if its dimension is smaller than $\min\{N,\dim X_1 + \cdots + \dim X_s\}$.
+We quickly sketch the essential background so we can give intuition for the main results.
+An irreducible variety $X \subseteq \mathbb{A}^{n}$, with the vanishing ideal $\II(X) \subseteq \kk[z_1, \ldots, z_n]$, determines an algebraic matroid $M(X)$ on the ground set $\{z_1, \ldots, z_n\}$ by the rule that a set of variables $E$ is dependent if and only if $\II(X)$ contains a non-zero polynomial with support contained in $E$.
+Alternatively, the independent sets correspond to coordinate subspaces onto which $X$ projects dominantly.
+This perspective links combinatorics and algebraic geometry: the rank of $M(X)$ equals $\dim X$, a circuit $C$ in $M(X)$ corresponds to a polynomial in $\II(X)$ that cuts out the vanishing ideal of the projection of $X$ to the coordinates associated with $C$ and so on.

-In algebraic statistics, joins encode mixtures of distributions, as shown in the following example from \cite[Chapter 4]{owl}. \begin{example}[Mixture model] Let $Y_1$ and $Y_2$ be irreducible semi-algebraic subsets of $\mathbb{A}_{\mathbb{R}}^N$ corresponding to two families of distributions on the set $\{1,\ldots, N\}$.
-The mixture model of $Y_1$ and $Y_2$ is the set of distributions in the convex hull of $Y_1$ and $Y_2$.
-The Zariski closure of the positive cone over the mixture model is the join $X_1 + X_2\subseteq \mathbb{A}_{\mathbb{C}}^N$ of the cones $X_i$ over the varieties $\overline{Y_i}$.
-The matroid $M(X_1 + X_2)$ captures the combinatorial aspects of identifiability of the mixture model. \exqed \end{example} The preceding example motivates our study of the relationship between the algebraic matroid of a variety $X$ and the matroids of the summands in a non-trivial decomposition of $X$ as an embedded join.
-In particular, one might guess what the matroid of a join of two irreducible affine cones should look like, as suggested by considering the join of linear spaces.